sbaglivi/counter-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you want to simply use the app you can visit https://start2impact-counter-app.web.app

 If you want to get a local copy going to modify it you can clone it with github.